 - Running Dedicated Game Servers in Kubernetes Engine

-The backend is characterized by processes that present interfaces to only other frontend and backend services.
+Backend services present interfaces only to other frontend and backend services.
 External clients can't directly communicate with a backend service.
 Backend services typically provide a way for you to store and access data, such as game state data in a database, or logging and analytics events in a data warehouse.

-Among the scenarios that can cause players to quit playing your game and never return are broken servers and lost player progress.
+Among the scenarios that can cause players to quit playing your game and never return are non-working servers and the loss of player progress.
 Unfortunately, both are possible if you have a poorly designed database layer.